Numerical computations of geometric ergodicity for stochastic dynamics: Geometric ergodicity of time-discrete stochastic dynamics

-The rate of geometric ergodicity is computed by running {\bf Algorithm 2} with $N = 10^{8}$ samples and collect coupling times.
-Noise magnitudes $\epsilon$ are same as before.
-The $\mathbb{P}[\tau_{c} > t]$ vs. $t$ plots are demonstrate in log-linear plot in Figure \ref{fig3}.
-Tails of the coupling time are still exponentials.
-The slope of the exponential tail vs. $\epsilon$ is also plotted in Figure \ref{fig3} (lower right corner).
-Different from the previous two examples, in this example, the slope of exponential tail drops super-linearly with the strength of noise.
-We find that a cubic polynomial function can fit this slope vs. $\epsilon$ curve fairly well, as shown in Figure \ref{fig3} lower right corner.
-The heuristic reason for the $O(\epsilon^{3})$ slope is the following.
+where $\{\zeta_{n}\}$ are i.i.d. standard normal random variables.
+Still, the rate of geometric ergodicity are computed by running {\bf Algorithm 2} with $N = 10^{8}$ samples under different noise magnitudes (Here, $\epsilon$ are chosen the same as the previous two examples).
+The $\mathbb{P}[\tau_{c} > n]$ versus $n$ plots are demonstrated in the log-linear plot in Figure \ref{fig3}.
+We see that the coupling time distributions still exhibit exponential tails as the the previous two examples.
+However, in this example, the slope (of the exponential tail) versus $\epsilon$ curve drops super-linearly, instead of linearly as in the previous two examples, as the noise magnitude decreases.
+We fit it by a quadratic polynomial function fairly well; see the right panel in Figure \ref{fig3}.
+The heuristic reason for the $O(\epsilon^{2})$ slope is the following.
 Without mixing, the only force that brings two trajectories together is the diffusion, which takes $O(\epsilon^{-2})$ time to move $O(1)$ distance.
-Hence one expect two trajectories to be ``well mixed'' after $O(\epsilon^{-2})$ time.
-In addition they need to be $O(\epsilon)$ close to each other to couple.
-This brings the requiring total time needed to $O(\epsilon^{-3})$.
+Hence, one can expect two trajectories to be ``well mixed'' after $O(\epsilon^{-2})$ time.